hugger-beep/cloudwatch-logs-analysis/README.md

 # AWS CloudWatch Logs Analysis with Claude 3

 This project provides an automated solution for analyzing CloudWatch Logs using Amazon Bedrock's Claude 3 Sonnet model.
 It consists of two Lambda functions and a Step Function for orchestration.
 The result ins stored in DynamoDB.
-It processes logs over a 30-day period and generates comprehensive insights about system health, performance, and security.
+It processes logs over a 30-day period and generates comprehensive insights about system health, performance, unusual patterns, critical issues and security.

 ## Architecture Overview